 This field displays the Pri column, which contains the internal kernel priority value.
 Lower values represent more favorable priorities.
-For processes in the SCHED\OTHER scheduling class, the priority is adjusted by the kernel as the process runs, based on CPU utilization.
+For processes in the SCHED_OTHER, SCHED_BATCH, or SCHED_IDLE scheduling classes, the priority is adjusted by the kernel as the process runs, based on CPU utilization.
 For processes in other scheduling classes, the values are determined from the real-time priority, negated and adjusted by a bias.